https://invisible-island.net/ncurses/man/

 Background

-terminal capabilities designed for the SVr2 terminal database in 1984,
+of terminal capabilities designed for the SVr2 terminal database in

-tables of Boolean, numeric and string capabilities.
-Rather than change
+Boolean, numeric, and string capabilities.
+Rather than changing the

-the meaning of an existing capability, a new name was added.
-The
+meaning of an existing capability, a new name was added.
+The terminfo

-terminfo database uses a binary format; binary compatibility was
+database uses a binary format; binary compatibility was ensured by

-ensured by using a header which gave the number of items in the tables
+using a header that counted the number of items in the tables for each

-Library developers rely upon the SVr4 documentation, and reverse-
+Library developers rely upon SVr4 documentation and reverse

-engineering the compiled terminfo files to match the binary format.
+engineering of compiled terminfo files to match the binary format.

 o Lacking a standard for the binary format, most implementations copy